Moon Bloom Therapy

 A woman with long brown hair and earrings smiling at the camera on a rocky beach with ocean waves and some houses on a hillside in the background.

-Therapy for the transitional spaces of life—grief, anxiety, identity, trauma, and the gradual process of becoming.
+Therapy for life’s transitional spaces — grief, anxiety, identity, trauma, and the continuous process of becoming.

 Parisa Gallinger, Psy.D., LMFT

-Dr. Parisa Gallinger (she/her) is a licensed marriage and family therapist and AAMFT-Approved Supervisor with a doctoral degree in psychology, based in Orange County, California.
-She works with individuals, couples, and families navigating trauma, anxiety, depression, grief and loss, identity, and the changes a life brings.
+Dr. Parisa Gallinger (she/her/hers) is a licensed marriage and family therapist and AAMFT-Approved Supervisor with a doctoral degree in psychology, based in Orange County, California.
+She works with individuals, couples, and families navigating trauma, anxiety, depression, grief, loss, identity challenges, and life transitions.
 Her practice is relational and collaborative.
-Therapy here is built on curiosity, care, and the conviction that the expertise on your life belongs to you.
+Therapy here is grounded in curiosity, compassion, and the belief that you are the expert on your own life.

-I work with adults, teens, children, couples, and families — across cultures, identities, genders, faith, abilities, and family configurations.
+I work with adults, teens, children, couples, and families from diverse backgrounds, including various cultures, identities, genders, faiths, abilities, and family structures.

 • A black circular background with a gold star-shaped pattern in the center, surrounded by four smaller gold circles and additional gold shapes within the star.
 Concentric dark teal and black rings encircle the design.